What is an internship?

 Not necessarily.
 You can select an internship that explores an area of personal interest, a prospective career path, or a hobby.

 Can I intern at two sites in a single semester?

 Unfortunately, students cannot register for two internships in a single semester.
 If you are having difficulty deciding between two offers, commit to your first choice and try to keep your options open at the second site.

 What about internships outside of the New York metropolitan area?

-Students can earn credit for an internship outside the New York metropolitan area during the summer session.
-Speak with an internship advisor to discuss your plans.
+Students can earn credit for an internship outside of the New York metropolitan area during the summer session.
+Discuss your plans with an internship advisor.